rushikeshchopaderc/Differences_between_SemSegmentation_BBox/README.md

 # Differences_between_SemSegmentation_BBox
 Contains code and figures comparing two object localisation algorithms in computer vision, Semantic Segmentation and Single Shot Detector Bounding Box Algorithm

+Semantic segmentation algorithm based on U-Net architecture has been compared with Single shot Detector Bounding Box Algorithm for small object detection in medical imaging dataset(CANDID-PTX).
+The dataset contains images for Acute Rib Fracture provided with a RLE labelled file.
+The same RLE Labels have been used to create masks for Semantic Segmentation algorithm as well as bounding box lebels for SSD algorithm.
+A thorough comparison between the losses obtained after training both the algorithms have been compared in the corresponding Research Paper.
+The supplimentary files are attached in this repository.